-Note: In general, the following patients who are asymptomatic do not require use of Transmission-Based Precautions (quarantine) for SARS-CoV-2 following close contact with someone with SARS-CoV-2 infection:
+Note: In general, the following patients who are asymptomatic do not require empiric use of Transmission-Based Precautions (quarantine) for SARS-CoV-2 following close contact with someone with SARS-CoV-2 infection:

-- A. Fully vaccinated patients; or - B. Patients who have had SARS-CoV-2 infection in the last 90 days.
+- A. Patients who are up to date with all recommended COVID-19 vaccine doses; or - B. Patients who have had SARS-CoV-2 infection in the last 90 days.

-However, there may be circumstances when Transmission-Based Precautions (quarantine) for these patients might be recommended (e.g., patient is moderately to severely immunocompromised, or if the initial diagnosis of SARS-CoV-2 infection might have been based on a false positive test result).
-In the event of ongoing transmission within a facility that is not controlled with initial interventions, strong consideration should be given to use of quarantine for fully vaccinated patients on affected units and work restriction of fully vaccinated HCP with higher-risk exposures.
-Facilities should follow additional recommendations made by the local public health department in response to an epidemiologic assessment.
+However, these patients should still be tested as described in the testing section and there may be circumstances when Transmission-Based Precautions (quarantine) for these patients might be recommended (e.g., patient is moderately to severely immunocompromised).
+In the event of ongoing transmission within a facility that is not controlled with initial interventions, strong consideration should be given to use of quarantine for patients on affected units and work restriction of HCP with higher-risk exposures, even if they are up to date with all recommended COVID-19 vaccine doses.
+Facilities should follow additional recommendations made by the appropriate local public health department in response to an epidemiologic assessment.